GnikDroy/gutenberg_api/gutenberg_api/DOCS.md

 ## Installation and Setup

 An instance should be running [here][Site].
-Please host your own if you are planning on using the API extensively.
+Please host your own instance if you are planning on using the API extensively.

-To host it on your own, firstly **clone the repository.**
+To host your own, firstly **clone the repository.**

 ```sh
 git clone <repository>
 ```

 You will need to generate the SQLite Database from the Project Gutenberg catalogue.
-The catalogue is updated daily.
+The catalogue is updated daily and is not present in the repository.

-**Get a copy of the Project Gutenberg catalog** information [here](https://www.gutenberg.org/cache/epub/feeds/).
+**Get a copy of the Project Gutenberg catalog** [here](https://www.gutenberg.org/cache/epub/feeds/).
 We use the [format](https://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.zip) where each book gets its own RDF file.
 The current implementation of RDF in python has poor performance so parsing the single file catalogue is not feasible.

 Once you have the catalogue, you can use `scripts/rdf_parser.py` or `scripts/books_db.py` to **generate the JSON catalogue or an SQLite database**.
 Since RDFLib has poor performance, it is often worthwhile to convert the RDF files to JSON with `rdf_parser.py`, and use `books_db.py` to finally generate the SQLite database.
-If you do not need to do this regularly, `books_db.py` will also directly create a SQLite database from the RDF files.
+If you do not need to do this regularly, `books_db.py` will also directly create an SQLite database from the RDF files.

 ```sh
 pip install -r scripts/requirements.txt